semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 - **HIGH** - Security concern, with high true positives.
 Useful in CI/CD pipelines.
 - **MEDIUM** - Security concern, but some false positives.
 Useful in CI/CD pipelines.
 - **LOW** - Expect a fair amount of false positives, similar to audit style rules.
-Can detect many false positives.
+These rules can detect many false positives.

 ##### HIGH

 HIGH confidence rules can use Semgrep advanced features such as `metavariable-comparison` or `taint mode`, to be a true positive.
-Examples below:
+See examples below:

 - https://semgrep.dev/orgs/-/editor/r/go.lang.security.audit.crypto.use_of_weak_rsa_key.use-of-weak-rsa-key
 - https://semgrep.dev/playground/r/javascript.express.security.audit.express-open-redirect.express-open-redirect